antiflasher/apcach/README.md

 Parameters in `apcachToCss()` function are:

-- color in apcach format you want to convert
+- color in the apcach format you want to convert
 - format (supported: `oklch`, `rgb`, `hex`)

-### CSS color convertation to apcach
+### CSS color conversion to apcach

-The apcach fomat can be restored from a color in CSS format using function `cssToApcach()`:
+The apcach format can be restored from color in CSS format using the function `cssToApcach()`:

 ```js
 import { apcach, cssToApcach } from "apcach";